Last Updated on August 29, 2021 by Vasco Lourenço

 Then keep on reading.

-In this article, you’ll find everything you need to know on how to start a blog and make money online.
+In this article, you’ll find everything you need to know on how to start a blog and blogging tips about making money with your blog.
+You’ll learn how to start a blog from scratch.

 But before we proceed, let me ask you a quick question: why do you want to start a blog?

-I believe it’s important to ask yourself why you want to start a blog because if you have a clear and objective answer, chances are you’re going to have success with your blog.
+I believe it’s important to ask yourself why you want to start a blog because if you have a clear and objective answer, chances are you’re going to have a successful blog.
 On the other hand, if you’re just fiddling around, you may lack the motivation to keep your blog alive in the long run.

 Anyway, if you reached this page, I’m sure you know what you want.

-Let’s get started!How to Start a Blog and Make Money Click To Tweet
+Let’s get started!How To Start a Blog and Make Money Online Click To Tweet

 Going online and posting something under our name may feel scary.
 I know, I’ve been there.